Reverse Sales Tax Calculator Canada

 Canadian Sales Tax Rates by Province (2025)

 Current GST, HST, and PST rates for all Canadian provinces and territories.
+All rates are verified from official Canada Revenue Agency (CRA) sources.

 Ontario